 A global standard security element with a defined sessionSecurityAttr element type attribute that all NSA understand and can utilize if required.

-A realm specific element that is defined in the context of a group of NSA considered part of a common security realm.
+A realm specific element that is defined in the context of a group of NSAs considered part of a common security realm.
 In this case, the sessionSecurityAttr element type attribute identifies the element as domain specific and the name identifies the security realm itself.
-NSA that are part of that security domain can identify the sessionSecurityAttr elements applicable to them by matching the element’s type/name pair.
+NSAs that are part of that security domain can identify the sessionSecurityAttr elements applicable to them by matching the element’s type/name pair.

 An NSA can be part of zero, one, or more authorization domains, and more than one NSA can be part of the same authorization domain.

-Originating Identifier
+Originating Entity Identifier

-We introduce a specialized sessionSecurityAttr element called “originatingId” to address the uRA requirements of providing access to the originating entity’s identity information, and the uRA’s NSA identifier.
+We introduce a specialized sessionSecurityAttr element called “originatingId” to address the uRA requirement to provide access to the Originating Entity’s identity information, and the uRA’s NSA identifier.
 A uRA populates the nsiHeader element of every NSI Connection Services request message with an originatingId.
-Response, Failed, Error, and Notification messages do not required an originatingId within the nsiHeader.
+Response, Failed, Error, and Notification messages do not require an originatingId within the nsiHeader.

-A uRA MUST populate an originatingId with its own NSA identifier and reference to the requesting user’s identity.
+A uRA MUST populate an originatingId with its own NSA identifier and reference to the Originating Entity’s identity.

 The originatingId utilizes the sessionSecurityAttr element in the following way: